AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 * <!-- When you need --> To integrate your forms with external data sources (FDM) or services, the Rule Editor can help define rules for fetching, displaying, or manipulating data during form interactions.
 * <!-- If you want -->To create dynamic and interactive forms that respond to user actions, the Rule Editor allows you to define rules that govern the behavior of form elements in real time.

+Rule Editor is available for both AEM Forms Foundation Components and Core Components.

 ### Code editor {#code-editor}

 Code Editor is a tool within Adobe Experience Manager (AEM) Forms that allows you to write custom scripts and code for more complex and advanced functionality in your forms, here we discuss few use cases: